hphelion/documentation/Windows-CLI-Command-Line-Reference.md

     reset-password -id "3245" -p "testpassword08"

-Resets the password for the server with the ID of "3245" to "testpassword08".
+Re-syncs the Windows session administrator password with that of the server with the ID of "3245" to "testpassword08".

 ##Set-ZoneColor## {#Set-ZoneColor}
 Sets the availability zone; all subsequently-issued commands are applied to the assigned availability zone.